DataDog/datadog-cloudfoundry-buildpack/CONTRIBUTING.md

 ### Releasing

-The release procedure is managed by Datadog.
+The release procedure is managed by Datadog, instructions can be found in the [RELEASING](/RELEASING.md) document.

 ## Asking a questions